 Realtors and agents often refer to terms like carpet, built-up or super built-up area when explaining a house property’s specifications to a potential buyer.
-These terms, however, remain outside the realm of common man’s understanding.
-Take a look at one such term that plays a critical role to help you finalise a suitable house.
+Among these is the term ‘carpet area’ and it is one that plays a critical role when deciding the size of a home.

 Simply put, carpet area is the floor space calculated as the wall-to-wall distance of a particular housing unit and it is the total space in a house open for use.
 As per the guidelines of the RERA Act, developers mandatorily need to disclose the carpet area of each apartment, based on which the apartment’s sale price is calculated.

 - The usable floor area of living room, dining room, bedroom, dressing room and any other room

 - Usable floor space of kitchen and bathroom

 - The thickness of the inner walls in a personal space

 The below list shows us the spaces not included in carpet areas.